Skip to Content

 First published in 1856, the book is still an essential publication today.
 An interior textile designer friend who has worked for many famous brands has a modern edition of this book.
 When she was studying her art, it was one of their texts.

-The book explores the architectural, textiles and decorative arts of 19 different cultures and periods, from the Egyptians to Italian, Renaissance to Elizabethian design.
+The book explores the architecture, textiles, and decorative arts of 19 different cultures and periods, from Egyptian to Italian, from Renaissance to Elizabethan design.
 The final chapter focuses on the glory of nature and acknowledges the significance of the form found in nature on design.

 Owen Jones Grammar of Ornament Prints